General

 Now let’s get back to Keynote Watcher.
 Keynote Watcher watches the keynote files for any open models and determines when a change is made to the file, meaning that Revit’s cache is now out of date.
 When that happens, it uses the Revit API to tell Revit that there are updates to the keynote file and that it needs to update that cache.
 Revit will then reload the file and you will see the updates in the Revit interface.

 So why would you turn it off?
-Well unfortunately there are also some limitations of the Revit API regarding worksharing that make this a better option in some cases.
+Well unfortunately there are also some limitations of the Revit worksharing system that make this a better option in some cases.
 For more information on that see the ‘Why do I get a popup…’ FAQ on this page.
 It’s important to note that Revit itself never writes to the keynote file, it only reads the data into its cache.
-Because of that, there is no danger in having the Revit cache out of data; this will not overwrite your keynote file or cause notes to disappear, etc. It will only mean that your Revit interface is out of date and will be updated next time everyone syncs and reloads.
+Because of that, there is no danger in having the Revit cache out of date; this will not overwrite your keynote file or cause notes to disappear, etc. It will only mean that your Revit interface is out of date and will be updated next time everyone syncs and reloads.

-Why can’t I see my Palette
+Why can’t I see my Palette?

 If you are not seeing the palette for any application even when you toggle it on and off it’s likely that it’s location is stored off screen.
 This is rare, but it can happen from time to time, especially when switching between monitor configurations (i.e. plugging a laptop into external monitors and then unplugging them.